Geson-anko/VoiceBand/README.md

 # VoiceBand
- Create the artificial voice band model by AutoEncoder and RL.
+ Create the artificial voice band model by AutoEncoder.